|reichorn on Back In the Saddle Again|

 “See!
 It is always the females who bedevil us most—especially when we’re young, yes?
 Yes!”

 The signor chuckled.
 With practiced ease, he took Sara Casterdi’s hand, bowed over it so that his forehead nearly pressed against the rings encircling her fingers.
-“As ever, I’ve saved the very finest vintages for you and your establishment, mistress.
+“As ever, I’ve saved my finest vintages for you and your establishment, mistress.
 But I believe it’s your ale my men thirst for now.
 Shall we repair to the common room?”

 Jerome’s mother smiled.
 She folded her hands together over her stomach, where her dark red bodice gave way to gold-brocaded skirts.
 “Of course, signor.
 We’ve several casks fresh-brewed.”

 The first pinprick stars were glistening overhead, spangling a swath of sky compassed by the bulk of the inn and its adjoining stables.
 Jerome recognized the emerging constellation: a belt of three stars, the curving back of the Leviathan of Elestor, the Fallen Archon—Elestor who had become Malchidael, the Great Enemy.
-Opposite the surfacing Leviathan, as if to fend off the beast, the steeple of the priory domarchon leaned into the gloaming, its Starcross silhouetted like a man with trefoil hands outstretched.
+Opposite the surfacing Leviathan, as if to fend off the beast, the steeple of the priory domarchon leaned into the gloaming, its silhouetted Starcross looking like a man with trefoil hands outstretched.

 Malchidael, bearing down upon the Prophet’s World…